shirohnimo/Projet6/README.md

 				target=<server>		host targetted by the playbook (must be in inventory file)

 Stage 2 & 3 :
-		the python script uses the AddRule Ansible playbook to create netfiler rules the script apply the playbook for every port in a JSON file (env/data.json)
+		The python script uses the AddRule Ansible playbook to create netfiler rules The script apply the playbook for every port in a JSON file (env/data.json)

 	usage: rule_iptable.py [-h] [-s] [-d DESTINATION] [-i] [port]